 Landlords and property managers may target marketing to populations least likely to apply for housing without special outreach efforts.
-In certain circumstances this could apply to Afghan populations.
 "Least likely to apply" has been defined in some contexts to mean that there is an identifiable presence of a specific demographic group (i.e., the protected characteristics listed above) in the housing market area, but members of that group are not likely to apply for housing in the absence of special outreach efforts.
 Special outreach efforts may include marketing materials in other languages for limited English proficient individuals, and alternative formats for persons with disabilities.
 The reasons for not applying may include, but are not limited to, insufficient information about housing opportunities, language barriers, or transportation impediments.

-It is important to know that landlords and property managers should avoid targeting advertisements solely to Afghans or another group of persons because of a protected characteristic under the Fair Housing Act.
-In other words, advertising that includes marketing to the Afghan population should be part of a larger non-selective advertising campaign to persons with a range of protected characteristics.
+It is important to know that landlords and property managers should avoid targeting advertisements solely to one group of persons because of a protected characteristic under the Fair Housing Act.
+In other words, advertising that includes a marketing to one specific population should be part of a larger non-selective advertising campaign to persons with a range of protected characteristics.

 It is perfectly legal to advertise housing in languages other than English.
 However, the content of advertisements should not be discriminatory, and languages should not be limited in a manner that discriminates because of a protected characteristic.
-Advertisements should make clear that no one will get special preference - or be discriminated against - based on their national origin or other protected characteristic.
+Advertisements should make clear that no one will get special preference - or be discriminated against - based on their protected characteristic.
 Landlords and property managers should refer to HUD's fair housing advertising guidance for more information.